-\subparagraph{Learned Sparse Retrieval.} Learned sparse retrieval (LSR, \cref{fig:architecture:lsr}) employs the same bi-encoder architecture as dense retrieval but produces fundamentally different representations.\footnote{We focus on the learned sparse retrieval under the bi-encoder formulation, which excludes works including learned document expansion, e.g., \cite{nogueira2019doc2query,zbib2019neuralnetworklexicaltranslation}, and document term reweighting, e.g.,\textsc{DeepCT}~\citep{dai2019context}.
-See~\cite{mallia2021learning,basnet2024deeperimpact} for a unified narrative for learned sparse retrieval that includes these lines of works.} While sharing the transformer backbone, sparse retrieval models encode queries and documents into high-dimensional sparse vectors whose dimensionality typically matches the vocabulary size of the underlying pre-trained model, often containing tens of thousands of dimensions.
+Learned sparse retrieval (LSR, \cref{fig:architecture:lsr}) employs the same bi-encoder architecture as dense retrieval but produces fundamentally different representations.\footnote{We focus on learned sparse retrieval within the bi-encoder formulation, thereby excluding approaches based on learned document expansion (e.g., \cite{nogueira2019doc2query,zbib2019neuralnetworklexicaltranslation}) and document term reweighting (e.g., \textsc{DeepCT}~\citep{dai2019context}).
+For a unified treatment of learned sparse retrieval that encompasses these lines of work, see \cite{mallia2021learning,basnet2024deeperimpact}.} While sharing the transformer backbone, sparse retrieval models encode queries and documents into high-dimensional sparse vectors whose dimensionality typically matches the vocabulary size of the underlying pre-trained model, often containing tens of thousands of dimensions.
 Each dimension corresponds to a specific vocabulary term, creating an interpretable representation where non-zero weights indicate term importance~\citep{formal21splade,formal21spladev2,nguyen2023unified}.